IBM/universal-connectors/filter-plugin/logstash-filter-yugabyte-guardium/README.md

 8. The "type" fields should match in the input and the filter configuration section.
 This field should be unique for  every individual connector added.
 9. Click Save.
 Guardium validates the new connector, and enables the univer***REMOVED***l connector if it was di***REMOVED***bled.
 After it is validated, it appears in the Configure Univer***REMOVED***l Connector page.

+## 5. Configuring the Yugabyte filters in Guardium Insights
+To configure this plug-in for Guardium Insights, follow [this guide.](/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md) In the ```Input configuration``` section, refer to the Filebeat section